 The creation of a 10-core mainstream processor will require an update of the company's flexible Ring Bus architecture that all processors of this world are based on, and will also bring about an almost certain change to the HEDT and server architecture, which is currently based on three different silicon chips with up to 8 To 18 processing cores respectively, with the most modest LCC version becoming virtually too restrictive in a situation where the home architecture bypasses it (seemingly only at this stage) with the available number of cores.

-This leap in the number of cores is not coincidental, of course, and it is widely believed that this is a response to the company's anticipated launch AMD In the next Ryzen generation, which will be based on cores Zen attitude 2 is innovative to offer 12 cores and maybe even 16 cores to the mass home market, instead of a maximum of eight processing cores to date - and at prices that are likely to be very competitive and parallel to the current generation.
+This leap in the number of cores is not coincidental, of course, and it is widely believed that this is a response to the company's anticipated launch AMD In the next Ryzen generation, which will be based on cores Zen 2 innovative to offer 12 cores and maybe even 16 cores to the mass domestic market, instead of a maximum of eight processing cores to date - and at prices that will probably be very competitive and parallel to the contemporary generation.

 It would be very interesting to find out which sensor would be based on processors Comet LakeWith most units of processing, will all or some of the latest 300 chip systems support how much power they will consume (especially in the surprising disclosures of potential consumption of up to 140 watts in Intel octagonal models) and of course how much this whole cost will cost 450 to 550 dollars for value in exchange for eight cores.
 We will continue to follow the matter and hope to receive answers as soon as possible.